MOHITSHARMA-95/iitd_research_lab/content/home/welcome.md

   Research Group

         text: |
-          The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in            2016.The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its                   founding in 2016.The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice si              itsfounding in 2016.
-          The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in            2016.
+          The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since itsfounding in 2016.The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

+    design:
+      columns: '1'

 ---